Four Years of War and What We're Doing About It

 Is it safe for Save the Children to operate in Ukraine?

 We've worked in Ukraine since 2014 and have extensive experience delivering aid in conflict zones.
-Our team of more than 200 staff work with 20 local partners across the country, including frontline regions.
-We continuously monitor the security situation and adapt our operations to keep staff and the families we serve safe.
+Our team of 200 staff works with around 25 local partners across the country, including frontline regions.
+We continuously monitor the security situation and adapt our operations to protect both our staff and the families we serve.

 What are the biggest challenges facing families this winter?